MoejoMan/MoejoMan/README.md

-# Hi, I'm Joseph Hayes Gonzalez,
+# Hi, My name is Joseph,

 ---